-Editor's note: NG-RAN impacts need to be checked with RAN WGs before conclusions are reached.

-Editor's note: Whether the NWDAF can be introduced to do jitter calculation is FFS.

-AF sends a request for jitter calculation by using Nnef_AFsessionWithQoS_Create request message to NEF, the indication of jitter requirement, jitter measurement period, sample frequency,are included in the request, and are sent to PCF via NEF.
+AF sends a request for jitter calculation by using Nnef_AFsessionWithQoS_Create request message to NEF, the indication of jitter requirement, jitter measurement period, sample frequency, reporting threshold or reporting frequency(TS 23.503 6.1.3.21) may be included in the request, and are sent to PCF via NEF.

 When PCF accepts the jitter requirement, PCF generates the QoS Monitoring policy for a service data flow, based on the request from AF.
-In the QoS Monitoring PCC rule, the QoS monitoring period can be the same as jitter measurement period; QoS monitoring reporting frequency can be the same as jitter sample frequency.
+In the QoS Monitoring PCC rule, the QoS monitoring period can be the same as jitter measurement period.
 Then PCF provides the QoS Monitoring policy to the SMF.